 SRef, and finally

-themselves.
-Since different data structures allow different operations, each
+and end of themselves.
+Since different data structures allow

-operation goes into its own typeclass, appropriately named
+different operations, each operation goes into its own typeclass,

 MutableCollection which provides: